luau-lang/luau/rfcs/syntax-static-imports.md

 ## Summary

-Improve ergonomics of importing modules and open room for extended importing features by introducing an import expression, to replace a majority of `require()` calls in Luau codebases while respecting backwards compatibility concerns.
+Improve ergonomics of importing modules and open room for extended importing features by introducing an import statement, to replace a majority of `require()` calls in Luau codebases while respecting backwards compatibility concerns.

 ## Motivation